johnfraserss/ICS3C/Assignments/10 - Culminating/README.md

 The results of the survey are found in *Survey_Results.csv*.
 Using the knowledge you've acquired from this course, store these results in **two different ways** (other than a spreadsheet).

-Write Python programs to determine at least **five** of the following:

 * The median result in response to the first question.
 * The mode (i.e., most common) result in response to the first question.